jrong1271/leetcodeBeginner/readme.md

 **leetcode beginner challenge** | timeframe: 2-3 days | language: typescript

 ***tasks***
-- [x] use this repository to monitor progress as we go through each challenge
+- [x] use this repository to monitor progress as I go through each challenge
 - [x] setup a typescript project and use vitest to test
   * run ```npm run test:coverage```
   ![](coverage.png)